 BI claims are considered "third-party claims," which means you are filing a claim against the at-fault driver’s insurance company.

 In order to make sure a reasonable amount of your expenses are paid for, you will be required to document and keep a record of the accident.
 Before making a claim, you should be prepared to provide:

 - A detailed description of what happened

 - Photos of the scene and any injuries you sustained

 - Records of medical examinations and any bills from doctors and health care providers

 - Receipts of all related expenses

-- Proof of lost wages: If the injuries you sustain cause you to miss work and potential income, documentation of this from your employer is necessary
+- Proof of lost wages: If the injuries you sustained caused you to miss work and potential income, documentation of this from your employer is necessary

 After making a claim:

 - Be prepared to discuss the incident.
-There may be conversations with a liability claim examiner or adjuster who may want clarification in order to assess the sustained injuries as well as the cost of the claim
+A liability claim examiner or adjuster may want clarification to assess the sustained injuries as well as the cost of the claim.